flipperdevices/flipperzero-firmware/README.md

 ### USB serial passthrough

-The **USB serial passthrough** function lets a computer connected to the Flipper Zero's USB port and running a LRF client software communicate with the LRF as if the LRF was connected directly to the computer with a USB serial cable.
+The **USB serial passthrough** function lets a computer connected to the Flipper Zero's USB port and running a LRF client software communicate with the LRF as if the LRF was connected directly to the computer with a serial cable.
 The Flipper Zero transparently relays data between the computer and the LRF.

-The first screen, accessible with the left arrow, shows the overall amount of serial traffic going to and from the LRF:
+The first screen shows the overall amount of serial traffic going to and from the LRF:

 ![Serial passthrough - Traffic volume](screenshots/4-usb_serial_passthrough1.png)

-The second screen, accessible with the right arrow, shows the actual traffic: bytes sent to the LRF are showed on a black background while bytes sent by the LRF are showed normally.
+The second screen, accessible with the right arrow, shows the actual traffic: bytes sent to the LRF are showed in black while bytes returned by the LRF are showed normally.

 ![Serial passthrough - Transferred bytes](screenshots/5-usb_serial_passthrough2.png)

+*See "Serial protocol debugging" below*

 ### About